NLRC5

 NLRC5, short for NOD-like receptor family CARD domain containing 5, is an intracellular protein that plays a role in the immune system.
 NLRC5 is a pattern recognition receptor implicated in innate immunity to viruses potentially by regulating interferon activity.
+It also acts as an innate immune sensor to drive inflammatory cell death, PANoptosis.
+In humans, the NLRC5 protein is encoded by the NLRC5 gene.
+It has also been called NOD27, NOD4, and CLR16.1.

+Structure

+Structurally, NLRC5 has a putative caspase recruitment domain (CARD), followed by a NACHT domain, and a C-terminal leucine-rich repeat (LRR) region.

+Function

-Recently, NLRC5 has been suggested to play a positive role in the regulation of Major Histocompatibility Class I (MHCI) molecule expression.
+Through its structural features, NLRC5 acts as a key regulator of Major Histocompatibility Class I (MHCI) molecule expression, playing a significant role in the adaptive immune system.
 This aspect of NLRC5 function was further investigated with the help of Nlrc5-deficient mice, which showed reduced MHCI expression in lymphocytes (particularly T, NK and NKT lymphocytes).
 In lymphocytes, NLRC5 localizes to the nucleus and drives MHCI gene expression by occupying H-2D and H-2K gene promoters.

-In humans, the NLRC5 protein is encoded by the NLRC5 gene.
-It has also been called NOD27, NOD4, and CLR16.1.